 What are Landing Page Hashes?

 Now let’s look into landing page hashes.
 In general, a hash function takes some input to calculate a unique hash value of some fixed size from it.
-In the case of Landing Page hashes, this input basically is the content of a certain web page, or a unique ID for each single item on the page.
-Neither for Google’s crawler, nor for the hash function, it matters how the single items are sorted on each page.
-Thus:
+In the case of Landing Page hashes, this input basically is the content of a certain web page, or a unique ID for each item on the page.
+It does not matter — neither for Google’s crawler, nor for the hash function — how the single items are sorted on each page.